gauthma/LaTeX/docs/README.md

 ### The xcolor package

-The `documentclass` line contains two options (`usenames` and `dvipsnames`) that belong to the `xcolor` package, but setting those options only when loading `xcolor` might cause conflicts with other packages that also automagically load that package (namely `tikz`).
-Having those options given to `documentclass` avoids the possibility of any such conflict.
+The `documentclass` line contains one option, `dvipsnames*`, that belongs to the `xcolor` package, but setting it only when loading `xcolor` might cause conflicts with other packages that also automagically load that package (namely `tikz`).
+Having that option given to `documentclass` avoids the possibility of any such conflict.
+(What this particular option does, incidently, is to load a set colours larger then the basic set, which contains the colour MidnightBlue, used for hyperrefs.
+The starred version loads colour on demand, i.e. required a `\providecolors` command.)

 ArchLinux (AL) packages
 ---